HewlettPackard/ansible-ilorest-role/README.md

 ## Directory Structure

-    ansibleredfish_playbooks - These playbooks use opensource redfish libraries. iloresttool_playbooks - These playbooks use ilorest tool and it need to be installed on the server/client. ilorestlibraries_playbooks - These playbooks use ilorest library to be server. library - used by ilorestlibraries_playbooks.
+    ansibleredfish_playbooks - These playbooks use opensource redfish libraries. iloresttool_playbooks - These playbooks use ilorest tool which needed to be installed on local/remote. ilorestlibraries_playbooks - These playbooks use ilorest library which need to be installed on local/remote library - used by ilorestlibraries_playbooks.
     playbooks/hpe - old playbooks - may be duplicates.
     hosts - inventory of hosts, it can have ilo IPs and System IPs depending on the usage.